MindsetConsulting/bpa.ui5.role.ui/README.md

 You may also encounter a CORS error when testing locally.
-In order to by pass the CORS policy.
-You will need to install a browswer plugin or create a proxy (there are other options as well).
+To bypass the CORS policy.
+You will need to install a browser plugin or create a proxy (there are other options as well).
-I used the Google Chrome plugin : https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf
+I used the Google Chrome plugin: https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf